ludwig-ai/ludwig/ludwig/datasets/README.md

 Gets a dictionary of model configs for the specified dataset.
 Keys are the config names, and may contain the special keys:

 - `default` - The default config for the dataset.
-Should train to decent performance under 10 minutes on a tyipcal laptop without GPU.
+Should train to decent performance under 10 minutes on a typical laptop without GPU.
 - `best` - The best known config for the dataset.
 Should be replaced when a better config is found.
 This is a good opportunity for contributions, if you find a better one please check it in and open a PR!